Mystixor/ReplayVisualizer/README.md

 # ReplayVisualizer
 ReplayVisualizer is a tool that displays the path that was driven in a replay from TMUF, ManiaPlanet or Turbo.

+Inspired by the private daily Turbodle event hosted by Rotaker.

 # How to use
 Drag a Replay or Ghost onto the supplied Batch file, deciding the view from which the path will be drawn.
 You may also choose between a `save Bitmap` variant which simply saves the drawing to disk, or the normal variant which opens a window instead.